Old-Fashioned Natural Garland Ideas

 christmas garlands in the early usa:

-As time passed on, Christmas became a rather elaborately decorated celebration in the mid-nineteenth century.
+During the mid 19th century, Christmas became a rather elaborately decorated celebration.
 It was declared a legal national holiday only in 1856!
-How mind blowing is that.
+That doesn’t seem that long ago, does it?
 Before that date, many journals and diaries of the time period simply find December 25th to be a normal day of mundane chores, which is still true for those that do not celebrate.

 Salt Dough.
 Salt dough is a wonderful way to decorate all over the house!
 It is so easy to make and lasts for years.
-These little stars pictured above are our cinnamon salt dough recipe, which can also be made into chocolate salt dough.
-Click here for the recipe.
+These little stars pictured above are made with my cinnamon salt dough recipe, which can also be made into chocolate salt dough.

 Dried Orange Slices.
 If you want to bring some natural bright and cheery color to your garland making, try using dried orange slices.
 It is such a peaceful craft to make, and they fill the house with a delicious citrus scent for hours.
 You can dried any citrus fruit this way, too!
 While we love the traditional orange slice, a dried grapefruit or lime is really lovely as well.